Psychology of Bullying: dealing with bullies

 Everything in life, happens for a reason.
 Remember that struggles makes you stronger and wounds makes you tougher.
 Nobody comes into your life without any purpose.
 As rightly stated by Chris Colfer, “When people hurt you over and over, think of them like sand paper; They may scratch and hurt you a bit, but in the end, you end up polished and they end up useless.”

-I hope my article, ‘Psychology of bullying: How to deal with bullying?’ is of assistance.
+I hope my article is of assistance.
 Subscribe to my newsletter and get all updates delivered straight into your inbox.

 Post a Comment